I Use Linux Because ...

 Linspire - Designed to be an easy transition for the Windows User

-Puppy Linux - Not Based On Debian, But Able To Use Ubuntu Packages
+Puppy Linux - Based On Ubuntu, And Able To Use Ubuntu Packages

 A good place to check out distros is Distrowatch.com.